For candidates

 Mandatory Candidate Training

-Local Government Victoria and the Victorian Electoral Commission require people to meet certain eligibility criteria in order to become a council election candidate.
+Local Government Victoria and the Victorian Electoral Commission (VEC) require people to meet certain eligibility criteria in order to become a council election candidate.
 This includes undertaking a mandatory candidate training session provided by the Victorian Government.

 About the Mayor and Councillors